-- All priority outfalls are inspected by ADOT Water Resources personnel or DECs using the Dry Weather Screening Method each year - A minimum of 20% of non-priority outfalls are inspected during the course of routine maintenance drainage inspections each year inspections, outlining the Dry Weather Screening Method, as well as the processes for response to nonstormwater flows, investigation methods and timelines, source detection, and elimination.
+- All priority outfalls are inspected by ADOT Water Resources personnel, DECs, or qualified consultants using the Dry Weather Screening Method each year - A minimum of 20% of non-priority outfalls are inspected during the course of routine maintenance drainage inspections each year

 For non-priority outfalls, maintenance units conduct Level of Service inspections to ensure that infrastructure is performing as designed.
 Routine inspections are tracked in a resource management system called PeCoS (Performance Controlled System).
-ADOT has developed an SOP for priority outfall
+ADOT has developed an SOP for priority outfall inspections, outlining the Dry Weather Screening Method, as well as the processes for response to non-stormwater flows, investigation methods and timelines, source detection, and elimination.